GrowingYourOwnVeg

-The onion is one of the most underrated vegetables, mainly because shop bought varieties tend to be bland at best and they have become almost a commodity.
+The onion is one of the most underrated vegetables, mainly because shop-bought varieties tend to be bland at best and they have become almost a commodity.
+They are however one of the most versatile of vegetables and it is always good to have some to hand when cooking/preparing a meal etc.

-They belong to the allium family, which also includes leeks, garlic, chives and a number of ornatmental flowers as well.
+They belong to the allium family, which also includes leeks, garlic, chives and a number of ornamental flowers as well.

-They are biennial plants which we grow as annuals with the exception of onion sets,(see below), which are in fact bulbs that are ready for their second year of growth and which the seed producers stoped growing early in their first year.
+They are biennial plants that we grow as annuals the exception being onion sets,(see below), which are in fact bulbs that are ready for their second year of growth and which the seed producers stopped growing early in their first year.
 When grown from seed their natural cycle is to germinate from a seed into a plant and then into a dormant bulb for the rest of the year then the following spring they begin to grow again and produce a flower spike.

 When growing your own, you can choose to grow for your own tastes instead of having to settle for the rather bland conformity of those bought in the shops.
 How strong a flavour the onion has depends on the sulphur content, the more sulphur the stronger the flavour.
 Like all plants onions require potash to grow, and it is the amount of potash available that determines the amount of sulphur absorbed, the more potash the less sulphur.
 So a low amount of potash will result in smaller but stronger flavoured onions.